'Succession' Season 4, Episode 3: 'Connor's Wedding'

 Shiv, Roman and Kendall spend some time in a more ordinary Succession world, talking about statements and control and who needs to say what when.
 Gerri gives them some options and a couple of ideas about keeping things together as the scheduled board meeting approaches.
 Shiv and Kendall leave Roman alone with Gerri.
 He clearly wants her to comfort him, or at least care about him.
 "I'm pretty sad," he says.
 She leaves.
 Nothing doing, kid.

 The siblings make their way to the airport, where there is already a press mob, to the point where even getting Logan's body off the plane will be tricky.
-So they will [CUT WILL?] do a press conference first.
+So they do a press conference first.

 It is Shiv, the political operative, who leads.
 She announces Logan's death to the assembled press, salutes him as a man who built a great family company, and says the board will be meeting to consider next steps.
 She and her brothers have lost, she says, "a beloved father."
 I mean, kind of?
 And as Shiv walks away from the microphones, she lays the top of her head on Tom's chest, and he puts his arms around her.
 The war, for the moment, is over.